sleighzy/ansible-kafka/README.md

     kafka_bootstrap_servers: 'localhost:9092'
     kafka_consumer_group_id: kafka-consumer-group

-## Starting and Stopping Kafka Services
+## Starting and Stopping Kafka services using systemd
 * The Kafka service can be started via: `systemctl start kafka`
 * The Kafka service can be stopped via: `systemctl stop kafka`

+## Starting and Stopping Kafka services using initd
+* The Kafka service can be started via: `service kafka start`
+* The Kafka service can be stopped via: `service kafka stop`

 ## Default Properties